mxaddict/www.codedmaster.com/content/ttk/01-displaying-output.md

 Hey there, Young Coder!

-You've learned how to get your Rust project, explore its code, and even give it instructions (arguments).
+You've started your very own Rust project and explored its first bits of code.
 Now, let's learn how to make your Rust program _talk back to you_!
 This is super important for our Quest App so it can show you your quests.

 ## Making Your Program Talk: `println!`